avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 MACRO_NAME = value
 ```

 Where MACRO_NAME is the name of the macro you’re defining and value is the value you’re assigning to it.
-For example, to define the macro `CC` and assign it the value `gcc217`, you'd enter:&#x20;
+For example, to define the macro `CC` and assign it the value `gcc217`, you'd add the following line to the top of your makefile: :&#x20;

 ```makefile
 CC = gcc217